Home German Laws Page 31

 accumulated according to their order.
 When the accumulative amount of bid equals the total amount of invitation for bid, the enterprises

-which are reckoned in the accumulative total amount of bid (i.e. the total amount of bid) shall be the bid winners.
+which are reckoned in the accumulative total amount of bid (i.e. the total amount of invitation for bid) shall be the bid winners.

 The amount of winning bid of a bid winner is its amount of bid.
 If the total amount of bid of the enterprises at the base price level